Chart Color Schemes

 Health performance in Marleston is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Marleston faces significant health challenges, with common health conditions being somewhat prevalent across all age groups but to a higher degree among older cohorts.
+Marleston faces significant health challenges.
+Common health conditions are somewhat prevalent across all age groups but to a considerably higher degree among older cohorts.

-Approximately half of Marleston's total population (~1,079 people) has private health cover.
-The most common medical conditions are mental health issues and arthritis, affecting 10.7% and 8.0% of residents respectively.
-However, 67.1% of residents report having no medical ailments, compared to 70.9% across Greater Adelaide.
-Marleston has a lower proportion of seniors aged 65 and over at 16.3% (349 people) than Greater Adelaide's 17.6%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+Approximately 50% of Marleston's total population (~1,113 people) has private health cover, compared to the national average of 55.7%.
+The most common medical conditions in Marleston are mental health issues and arthritis, impacting 10.7 and 8.0% of residents respectively.
+67.1% of Marleston residents declared themselves completely clear of medical ailments, compared to 70.9% across Greater Adelaide.
+As of the last census (2016), 16.3% of Marleston's residents are aged 65 and over (360 people), which is lower than the 17.6% in Greater Adelaide.
+Health outcomes among seniors in Marleston require more attention than those for the broader population.

 Frequently Asked Questions - Health